The PLIDA Italian Test

 The PLIDA exam has four parts:

-The speaking practice for the PLIDA has three parts.
-In the first part, you will be asked to introduce yourself by providing information about where you live and what you do for a living and why you are learning Italian.
-In the second part, you will be paired with another student and you will have to hold a conversation on a given topic for about 10 minutes.
-The third and last part will be carried out by students individually and the student will be involved in a conversation with the exam for another 10 minutes.
+The speaking portion is divided into three sections.
+In the first section (about two minutes) you’ll be required to introduce yourself in the first section, telling us where you live, what you do for a living, and why you’re learning Italian.
+In the second section, you will be paired with another student and required to have a conversation about a given subject.
+The third and last part will be carried out by students individually and the student will be involved in a conversation with the examiner .
+Both the second and third part last around 3-4 minutes, plus an additional three minutes reserved for gathering ideas and preparing for the conversations.

 How can I prepare for the PLIDA test?

-- 1st part – reaching your desired level for the exam.
-Assuming you need to pass a B1 test for Citizenship, it’s recommended to take steps to get the B1 intermediate level.
+FIRST PART – make sure you have solid grasp of desired level for the exam.
 You can do this alone, in a school or with a private instructor.